seastateinc/AlaskaHerring/ReadMe.md

 ![Select the Download Zip option.](https://github.com/seastateinc/AlaskaHerring/blob/develop/docs/CloneZip.png)

 I would recommend using Git and Github, as they serve as valuable tools for version control, and tracking code changes over time.
+Its perfectly fine to just download the zip file; however, using Git is far more efficient for incorporating code changes and working in groups.